ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 - watch
 - ...

-By default, In Kubernetes in every namespace you have a ServiceAccount, linked to a ClusterRole that allows you to do all the operations you want to all the resources you want in this namespace.
+By default in Kubernetes, every namespace contains a ServiceAccount linked to a ClusterRole that allows you to do all the operations you want on all the resources in this namespace.
-By creating new ServiceAccount, Role/ClusterRole and RoleBinding/ClusterRoleBinding you will control the access to a Kubernetes cluster.
+Creating new ServiceAccount, Role/ClusterRole and RoleBinding/ClusterRoleBinding will allow you to control the access to a Kubernetes cluster.

 ## Requirements

-This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster and some basic knowledge of how to operate it.

-Moreover, follow the [deploying a Hello World application](../deploying-an-application/) documentation in order to have an example application running on your cluster.
+Additionally, follow the [deploying a Hello World application](/pages/platform/kubernetes-k8s/deploying-an-application) documentation in order to have an example application running on your cluster.

-At this time you should have a running Kubernetes cluster with hello-world deployment and pod like below:
+At this point, you should have a running Kubernetes cluster with hello-world deployment and pod such as below:

 <pre class="console"><code>$ kubectl get pod,deploy -n hello-app
 NAME                                          READY   STATUS    RESTARTS   AGE